yeutterg/CarND-MPC-Project-P10/writeup.md

 double dt = 0.05;
 ```

 While these values match the solution from the MPC quiz, I did adjust them in my implementation.
 I thought that matching dt to the latency (dt = 0.1, latency = 100 ms) would be a logical choice, but it proved harder to tune parameters at dt = 0.1.
 Parameter tuning was more straightforward at dt = 0.05, or twice as many timestamps as the latency.
+I suspect this is due to a finer resolution in the calculation update.

 I kept N = 25 because performance was acceptable on my computer (Macbook Pro Early 2015, 2.7 GHz Intel Core i5, 8 GB DDR3, MacOS 10.12.6), even with other programs running in the background.
-The simulation performance could be improved by picking a lower value of N.
+The simulation performance could be improved by picking a lower value of N, because a larger N requires more computational time.

+A smaller time horizon (N * dt) allows the car to go faster, because the vehicle covers more distance in the same amount of time as a slower vehicle.

 ## 3. Description of Waypoint Processing